matthewysun2020/tourneyman/README.md

 ## How do I use the app?
 (WIP)

 **1. Run the application.** The app will return a URL that you can access that takes you to the homepage for the tournament manager.
+NOTE: Currently, the proper way to launch this application is to navigate to its directory in a CLI and run `python main.py`.

 **2. Create a new tournament.** Click the New Tournament button, enter an integer ID, and select a tournament format.

 **3. Add players to the tournament.** Click the Add Players button and add your players!
 Note that duplicate player names are not allowed.
 FUTURE FEATURE: Add players that you've added to other tournaments.

 From here, you can click the Match Management button and register the results of a match or give a player a bye or update different aspects of the tournament.
 Once it detects that there's only one player left, it will automatically mark the tournament as complete.
+The application, while it runs, is accessible from any device on the same network as the host.
+Just access the same URL from the browser.
+(The app is currently configured to run on 192.168.x.x:5000, where the x's are replaced with the host's local IP.)